MeniosChr/BlockBe/README.md

 -You can block two slots on the map wherever you want but the coordinates must be side by side(for example e3f3)

--the game ends when one player move on the opposite side from the one he/she/it start.
+-The game ends when one player move on the opposite side from the one he/she or it start.

 -You move or block by typping the right coordinates(one if you want to move two if you want to block).
 First you input columm and then row